Friday, September 9, 2022

 • The Institute of Contemporary Art is an art museum and exhibition space located in Boston, Massachusetts.
 The Institute of Contemporary Art strives to share the pleasures of reflection, inspiration, provocation, and imagination that contemporary art offers through public access to art, artists, and the creative process.

 • Jean Appolon Expressions is a contemporary dance company deeply rooted in Haitian-folkloric culture that nurtures a global community through professional performances, educational opportunities, dance training, and the joy of movement for people of all ages, abilities, and backgrounds.
-JAE will be giving away 1 free pass to a Haitian Folklore dance class taught by Jean Appolon.
+JAE will offer discounted class passes and bring traditional skirts for pictures!

 • Celebrity Series is a nonprofit performing arts presenting organization that presents artists who inspire and enrich the Boston community.
 They present world-class performers from around the globe in a variety of disciplines including classical music, orchestras, vocalists, jazz, folk music, ballet and modern dance, and theatre for around 100 presentations each year.
 They also work with schools and community organizations to introduce young audiences to performing arts.